How to get an EU Blue Card in Croatia (EU plava karta)

 The EU Blue Card allows its owner to enter, stay, and re-enter where this permit was issued.
-They can be accompanied by their family members and all of them have the freedom to move within the EU.
+They can be accompanied by their family members, and all of them have the freedom to move within the EU.

 An EU Blue Card can be issued without the performance of the labor market test.
-This means that to get an EU Blue Card, it is not required to apply for the labor market test at HZZ (Croatian Employment Service).
+This means that to get an EU Blue Card, one is not required to apply for the labor market test at HZZ (Croatian Employment Service).

 Third-country citizens who are granted an EU Blue Card can only do work for which the card has been issued.
 Also, they can work only for the employer for which the card has been issued and with whom they have established an employment relationship.

 If the employment contract terminates or you no longer meet other requirements for holding the EU Blue Card, you or your employer must notify MUP.
 This has to be done within 8 days from the day of the change.

 If you change employers within the first 2 years of your temporary stay in Croatia, you must notify MUP and submit a request for a new EU Blue Card.
 This has to be done within 8 days from the day of termination of employment with your first Croatian employer.

 If you change employer after 2 years, you must notify MUP within 8 days from the day of changing employer.
 You also have to provide them with your new employment contract.
 In this case, your EU Blue Card is valid until its expiry date.